Honda VTX Series: VTX1800

-There were three 2002 models, the initial VTX1800C Classic and then two Retro models, the VTX1800R with cast wheels plus the VTX1800S with spoke wheels (and tube-type tires).
 When the VTX1800C was introduced in 2001, it was known as the VTX1800, or more often simply called the VTX.
 Honda of Japan announced the immediate importation of the American-manufactured VTX1800 cruiser model for their domestic market.
+There were three 2002 models, the initial VTX1800C Classic and then two Retro models, the VTX1800R with cast wheels plus the VTX1800S with spoke wheels (and tube-type tires).

 Compared to the Retro models (and the others that would follow) the VTX1800 type C was identifiable by its two-into-one exhaust system, and its speedometer mounted within the handlebar risers.
 All the other models had staggered dual exhausts and a tank-mounted speedometer, as well as a larger radiator.

 Honda's sales of the VTX1800 by late 2003 were approaching 30,000 units.
 A new model was introduced in late 2003 for the 2004 model year; the VTX1800N took its Neo-Retro style cues from the limited edition Valkyrie Rune.

 Honda added a more performance-oriented VTX1800F model in 2005, which had low-profile radial tires on cast alloy wheels with a five twin-spoke design, and also incorporated an LCD tachometer and clock into the tank-mounted speedometer.
 As one of the motorcycles that helped to define the Performance Cruiser market, the VTX1800F faced competition from the Yamaha Warrior, Victory Hammer, Kawasaki Mean Streak, and the Harley-Davidson Street Rod.

 A VTX1800T Tourer model equipped with saddlebags holding 24 L each, a windshield and a passenger backrest, was included in the 2007 line-up.
 2008 was the final year for Honda's jumbo twin, available in three models: VTX1800N; VTX1800S; and VTX1800T.